 - Y-axis that displays remaining effort

-- Ideal effort as guideline
+- Ideal effort as a guideline

-- Real progress of effort
+- Real progress of the effort

-11) List out the dis-advantages of Scrum?
+11) What are the drawbacks of using Scrum?

 - Daily scrum meeting requires frequent reviews and substantial resources